mako-framework/docs/01_getting_started/01_installation.md

 	chown www-data:www-data -R app/storage

-And finally you should generate a new application secret:

-	php app/reactor app.generate_secret

 Now you're ready to start coding!

 > Note that only the most essential [services](:base_url:/docs/:version:/getting-started:dependency-injection#services) are enabled by default.
 Enable the ones that you need by uncommenting them in the `app/config/application.php` configuration file.